-The following sets forth information relating to our equity compensation plans as of September 30, 2014:
+The following sets forth information relating to our equity compensation plans as of September 30, 2016:

-Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights exerc out option (b) Teighted- Everage Sise price of Estanding Estanding Estanding Estanding Estanding (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders (1) 579,285 \$ 20.20 984,297 Equity compensation plans not approved by security holders (2) 3.600 \$ 26.06
+Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights exer ou optio (b) /eighted- average cise price of tstanding ns, warrants nd rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders (1) 356,000 \$ 19.91 1,922,661 Equity compensation plans not approved by security holders

-- (1) Excludes restricted shares issued in connection with our equity compensation plans; as of September 30, 2014, 3,207,318 unvested shares of restricted stock have been awarded under our equity compensation plans and remain subject to certain forfeiture conditions.
-The total reflected in column (c) includes shares available for grant as any equity award under the Incentive Plan. - (2) Our 1998 Employee and Director Stock Option Plan is the only equity plan which was not approved by our stockholders.
-No new awards have been granted under the Employee and Director Stock Option Plan since February 2008.
+(1) Excludes restricted shares issued in connection with our equity compensation plans; as of September 30, 2016, 2,868,520 unvested shares of restricted stock have been awarded under our equity compensation plans and remain subject to certain forfeiture conditions.
+The total reflected in column (c) includes shares available for grant as any equity award under the Incentive Plan.